Taking a tour in Israel, whether a day tour or a tour running over multiple days, is a great way to understand the rich history of Israel.

 In this post I’ve written about all the different tours on offer: what you can expect, what you should avoid, and which companies are out there – from budget to luxury.

 Tours in Jerusalem are a must!
 Without a tour you’ll understand very little.

-The basic one is of course the Old City tour: the main sites are the four quarters, the Church of the Holy Sepulchre, the Wailing Wall, and some of the stations of the Via Dolorosa.
+The basic one is of course the Old City tour: the main sites are the four quarters, the Church of the Holy Sepulchre, the Western Wall, and some of the stations of the Via Dolorosa.

 More in-depth tours go up to Temple Mount, where the Jewish temples once stood, and where today you’ll find the Dome of the Rock and Al-Aqsa Mosque.